Computer Audition: From Task-Specific Machine Learning to Foundation Models: Audio foundation models

 \subsubsection{Emergence}

 Emergence corresponds to the `sudden' appearance of new capabilities (that the model was not explicitly trained for) as an aftermath of scale~\citep{Bommasani21-OTO}.
-This is typically observed in \acp{LLM}, which -- after a specific data and complexity limit is overcome -- showcase the ability for \emph{in-context learning}~\citep{Dong22-ASO}.
+This is typically observed in \acp{LLM}, which -- after a specific data and complexity limit is overcome -- showcase the ability for \emph{in-context learning}~\citep{Dong22-ASO}, a particular style of learning which arises from a description of the target task during inference time.
 A standard example is \emph{GPT-3}~\citep{Brown20-LMA}, which had 175 billion parameters compared to the 1.5 billion of its predecessor (\emph{GPT-2}~\citep{Radford19-LMA}).
 The larger model (trained on more data) could be adapted to novel downstream tasks with the introduction of a \emph{prompt} -- in general, a prefix that describes the required task (see below).
 This new, `emergent' property was not introduced by a change in the training algorithm, but rather as a byproduct of scale.
-Importantly, prompting allows the use of \acp{FM} \emph{without task-specific finetuning}, a dramatic deviation from the previous state-of-the-art which relied on `traditional' transfer-learning (by means of changing model weights using an adaptation dataset).
+Importantly, prompting allows the use of \acp{FM} \emph{without task-specific finetuning}, a dramatic deviation from the previous state-of-the-art which relied on `traditional' transfer learning (by means of changing model weights using an adaptation dataset).
 This opened up exciting new avenues for the utilisation of \acp{FM} as a singular, consolidated point-of-entry for building new applications.
 Seen in this light, earlier \ac{DNN} `backbones' which had to be finetuned on the target task, like \acp{PANN} or \wav, do \emph{not} constitute \acp{FM}.